stuttter/wp-multi-network/readme.txt

 Not much to talk about really.
 Check the code for details!

 == Changelog ==
+= 2.5.1 =
+* Save main site on network as network option.

 = 2.5.0 =
 * Fix new networks sometimes not being created.
 * Fix moving sites sometimes not working.